nethacker/usagewatch/README.md

 TCP/UDP Connections Used is a total count of each respectively

 Active Memory Used is a percentage of active system memory being used

+Load is the average load of the past minute